 A tasting progression at UUU moves through the structural logic of refined Chinese cooking: the layering of texture, the calibration of heat and fat, the moments where broth or sauce does the work that a European kitchen might assign to a reduction.
 The kitchen's approach is not about fusion or hybridisation.
 It is about precision applied to a cuisine that demands a different kind of technical understanding than the French tradition that underpins most of Berlin's high-end restaurant culture.

 What makes the meal's arc worth tracking is how the plant-based option intersects with that structure.
 Chinese cooking has deep vegetarian traditions rooted in Buddhist temple cuisine, and a kitchen that can translate those traditions into a contemporary tasting format is doing something genuinely specific.
-The EP Club's assessment of UUU calls out this capacity directly, noting that refined Chinese cuisine is delivered here in a form where vegetarian and fully plant-based menus are possible.
+Refined Chinese cuisine is delivered here in a form where vegetarian and fully plant-based menus are possible.
 The caveat matters, though, and it is addressed plainly below.

 The Plant-Based Question, Answered Honestly

 Berlin has become one of Europe's most serious cities for plant-based dining.
 Addresses across the city, from creative European kitchens to neighbourhood spots, have built plant-forward menus into their core offer.
 UUU's plant-based menu is not that.
-According to the EP Club's own review data, the fully plant-based option requires communication at reservation, is subject to seasonal availability, and is only offered on Sundays.
+The fully plant-based option requires communication at reservation, is subject to seasonal availability, and is only offered on Sundays.
 That is three layers of conditional access for a single menu format.

-The EP Club review notes this directly and names it as the restaurant's primary area for improvement: the 100% plant menu should be available without the current barriers, and ideally across more than one day of the week.
+The 100% plant menu should be available without the current barriers, and ideally across more than one day of the week.
 The kitchen's capability is not in question.
 The format is.
 For guests who eat plant-based as a preference rather than a strict requirement, the standard menu will cover the visit without issue.
 For guests for whom a fully plant-based meal is the point, the Sunday-only, pre-arranged format requires planning well in advance.

 For comparison, CODA Dessert Dining and other Berlin creative kitchens in the €€€€ tier have navigated similar questions with more structural flexibility.
 The standard in the category is moving toward always-available plant-based formats, and UUU's current approach sits behind that curve.